rcls/discus/docs/README.md

 Careful timing of the various strobes is necessary.
 All are kept idle during the first half of the clock cycle, giving the address and control lines time to stabilize.
+During this time, the sense amp provides negative feedback, pre-charging the sense circuit.

-The appropriate bit line is enabled at the start of the second half of the clock cycle, then the sense amp output and positive feedback are enabled around 100ns later.
+The appropriate bit line is enabled at the start of the second half of the clock cycle.
+Then the sense amp output and positive feedback are enabled around 100ns later.
 Because memory reads always go directly into a register, the reduced time available from the half clock cycle is not a concern.

 [Program storage](rom64byte.md) is intended to be implemented as ROM, so there is no DRAM refresh or precharge timing allowance on the program memory bus.